SeanScheetz/MicroLanguageCompiler/Project 6 - Language Expansion/README.md

 This project adds a code generator and compiler module to the project.
 In order to accomplish this the parser needed to be modified to store the intliteral and identifier data in the nodes.

+## Current Tasks
+1. Implement printing True and False as literals instead of 1 and 0
+2. Write the code to print a string lit (it is in the write_list function)
+3. Finish writing solve_bool_expression
+4. Potentially refactor part 2 into solve_string_expression

 ## Compiler.py
 compiler.py sets up argparse which allows the compiler to be run from the command line using the following command: